Chat with us, powered by LiveChat

 Finding a Korean Fortune Teller in Seoul

 Fortune tellers are available at many places in Seoul.
-You can easily find them in cafés and kiosks at tourist spots, in shopping streets, in parks.
-There are even fortune tellers in festival stalls and at career fairs of universities.
-Walking through Seoul’s streets, one can find many mystics – tarot readers, physiognomist, Saju readers, and others, offering a look into your future.
+You can easily find them in cafés and kiosks at tourist spots, in shopping streets, and parks.
+There are even fortune tellers on festival stalls and at career fairs of universities.
+Walking through Seoul’s streets, one can find many mystics – tarot readers, physiognomists, Saju readers, and others, looking into your future.
 Some of these offer fortune reading in different languages.

-Two famous Korean fortune telling cafés have earned a reputation with great psychic “masters” that offer Saju, palm reading, tarot, and face reading services.
-Fun Saju, one of the oldest Saju art fortune telling cafés, is located in the hippest areas of Hongdae.
-Another is Eros Café that is located near Ewha Woman’s University.
+Two famous Korean fortune-telling cafés have earned a reputation with great psychic “masters” that offer Saju, palm reading, tarot, and face reading services.
+Fun Saju, one of the oldest Saju art fortune-telling cafés, is located in the hippest areas of Hongdae.
+Another is Eros Café, which is located near Ewha Woman’s University.
 It’s better to pre-book a visit to these Cafés for an interesting experience.

 Check out other interesting reads from KoreaTravelPost: